SEO and WHMCS • How we Increased Traffic Rankings by 462%

 It all started when we realized they were copying contents from our site.
 I mean litterally.
 Same titles, articles, sentences and words.
 They even copied typos and forgot to remove links to our site and modules.
 That's how we found out they were copying.
 Getting visitors from competitors sites looked quite strange.

 At first we decided to ignore it as we don't want to make enemies online.
-Moreover in doing so they were hurting their rankings (and driving traffic towards us).
+Moreover in doing so they were hurting their rankings.
 Google in fact penalizies sites that steal contents.
+No to mention they were unknowingly driving traffic towards us.
 But one day they copied most common mistakes of WHMCS.

 This specific article is special.
 It's based on experience acquired in 14 years of WHMCS and in the hosting industry.
 How can someone have the nerve to copy someone else's experience?

-They were so into copying that we started monitoring their activity on our site.
-Last time we checked, they totaled almost 1000 hours.
-Basically we were their favorite site and source of contents in the spring and summer season.
+They were so into copying that we started monitoring their activity.
+Last time we checked, they totaled almost 1000 hours on our site.
+Basically we are their source of inspiration and information and so content stealing.

 We came up with the idea of turning content stealing into something funny to tweet.
 This was our first tweet.
 You can click to enlarge.